elie-6/AI-Email-Parsing-API/README.md

 **N+1 prevention**: Use `selectinload` or similar eager-loading to avoid N+1 when loading emails + results.

-**Cursor pagination recommended**: Offset-based pagination is fine for small loads, but use cursor pagination for large scale to avoid performance degradation.
+**Cursor pagination**: Offset-based pagination is fine for small loads, but use cursor pagination for large scale to avoid performance degradation.

 **Use background workers**: The parse operation should be enqueued to a worker system (RQ / Celery / Just a background task during development).